KshitijArora28/Course-Project-CP2/README.md

 ## Functions for Inventory Management

-These functions will help a user to control, optimise, and manage the ordering and storage of inventory :-
+These functions will help a user to control, optimise, and manage the ordering and storage of data in the inventory :-

 1. Management optimisation process: -Optimisation of inventory model for easy access to product info.
 2. Filters for searching commodities: -Filtering process to search for particular products based on particular requirements.